How We Got Started

 Rear Boss, 11 ft/sec not published 155 (F)

 (F) denotes that helmet had fractured and was tested in this compromised state.
-Despite the crack, the helmet STILL outperforms the Riddell Pro Line.
+Despite the crack, the helmet STILL outperforms this Riddell Helmet.

 * 11 ft/sec is first drop height; similar reductions were seen in second drop height.
 3rd drop height resulted in failure of helmet due to early cracks in plastic.